Passing Cells by Reference

 }

-There are two steps to passing a memory by reference in Calyx:
+In Calyx, there are two steps to passing a cell by reference:

-- Define the component in a manner such that it can accept a memory by reference.
+- Define the component in a manner such that it can accept a cell by reference.

-The language provides two ways to doing this.
+The language provides two ways of doing this.

 Calyx uses the ref

-keyword to describe cells that are passed in by-reference:
+keyword to describe cells that are passed by reference:

 component add_one() -> () {